SrFDeMilleGroup/JuliaOBESimulatorFullFinal/README.md

 # silverBlueWithRandPhase.jl & testSilver.sbatch

 Will run the OBE simulator for silver.
 For this one, I allow three variables to be passed: the overall detuning (e.g., I've assumed you are detuning both lasers, one tuned to F=0 and one to F=1, with respect to the F'=1 state by the same amount), the total intensity, and the ratio of power addressing each hyperfine level R01 (R01=P_{F=0}/P_{F=1}).
 The magnetic field is currently hardcoded to be 25 G/cm (clearly indicated in code: feel free to change this or else make it a user passable parameter like it is for the gold MOT).
 Also, feel free to add a 'raman detuning' variable, or equivalent, to allow F=0 and F=1 to have different detunings with respect to F'=1.
+I've already chosen the 'correct' polarizations for providing a restoring force, but if you want to mess with them, feel free to change the 'polSign' variable in the code.
+I've also hard coded the waist to be 5 mm: to change this, change the 'waists' variable in the code

 This is currently set up to run a simulation of a blueMOT from 0.02 mm to 1.0 mm displacements, for a velocity range from -7.5 to 7.5 m/s.
 Results will be output into files called 'forceVsSpeedDisplacment(insertDisplacment)MMSameDir.dat'.
 Results include columns indicating speed, a(v), \delta a(v), a(r), \delta a(r), and population in each hyperfine manifold (for both ground and excited state).

+.sbatch file is used to submit the jobs

+# goldRedWithRandPhase.jl & testGoldRed.sbatch

+Runs OBE Simulator for gold red-MOT (see gold paper for details).
+Currently set up to allow 5 variables to be passed: The detuning (note: detuning defined with respect to F'=2) & saturation intensity of the laser adressing F=1, the detuning and saturation intensity of the laser addressing F=2, and the magnetic field gradient (in gauss/cm).
+As above, I have chosen the 'correct' polarizations for restoring forces, but feel free to mess with them as well as the waist.

+This is currently set up to run a simulation of a redMOT from 0.2 to 5 mm for velocities from 0 to 35 m/s.

+.sbatch file is used to submit the jobs